Kiloutre/TKMovesets/README.md

 If downloading the project manually (.zip or such), you will also have to manually download the dependencies.
 If using a GUI program to download this project, there will most likely be an option to bring the submodules over.

+### Steamworks dependency
+The steamworks API's headers, which i do use in various parts of this software, does not have a license that would allow me to package it with my own code.
+You may obtain the steamworks files using two possible ways:

+- From the official steamworks website (that will require craeting a steamworks account): https://partner.steamgames.com/downloads/list .
+Do make sure to download the version that came right before the Tekken build you'll be using the software on, for minimum problems.
+- From this link which may go down at any time (v1.56) : https://mega.nz/folder/htpVHSCa#O24Zz0PfxcyejV5ChqDAgw

 ## Building
 - **If you have visual studio installed**: Make sure to close Visual Studio and delete the folders `.vs` and `out` before trying your first build, they may contain bad cache if you attempted building the project with an incomplete environment